marekszk/hapi-ts-mysql/README.md

 ## Run app

+First, fill up ./src/knex.ts with your database infomation
 `npm run server`
-app is running on port 8080
+app is availaible on localhost:8080